szapp/ReusableArrows/README.md

 > [!CAUTION]
 > Usage of this patch irreversibly changes the game balance!
 > The number of available projectiles in the game will be irreversibly reduced.
-When choosing to removing the patch later, there will be undoubtedly too few projectiles found in NPCs inventories.
+When choosing to removing the patch later, there will be undoubtedly too few (already auto-generated) projectiles found in NPCs inventories.

 ## Installation